Few things in life are more delicious than crispy, hot homemade chips - here's how to make them!

 Homemade chips are the perfect side to so many dishes.
-Whether you love them crispy and crunchy or soft and chunky, skins on or skins off, the beautiful thing about making your own chips is you can cook them every which way you like.
-So much more flavoursome than those that come in a frozen bag, homemade chips are just the best dunked in mayo, ketchup - or best of all that delicious garlic mayo dip - otherwise known as aioli.
-Baked or fried, these homemade chips beat shop-bought hands down - and they're so easy to make!
-All you need is some potatoes, some oil and a sharp knife.
-You can make them as thick or as thin as you like - or you could keep the skins on and cut them extra chunky, turning them into potato wedges.
-Great with fish, steaks, burgers and seafood, there are few meals that aren't made just that little bit better with the addition of a few homemade chips.
-Tuck in and enjoy!
+Whether you love them crispy and crunchy or soft and chunky, skins on or skins off, the beautiful thing about making your own chips is you can cook them every which way you love.
+Homemade chips are just the best dunked in mayo, ketchup - or best of all that delicious garlic mayo dip - otherwise known as aioli.
 Love tatties?
 We've got loads more recipe ideas for delicious meals to make with the humble spud.

 - 750g potatoes

 - Vegetable oil (around 500ml if you're frying)

 If baking your fries, pre-heat your oven to 200°C/400°F/Gas Mark 6.